Jeff Vinik - Chairman

 Steve Griggs - Chief Operating Officer

 Before coming to Tampa Bay, he spent nearly three years serving as executive vice president of sales and marketing for the Magic.
-During his time in Orlando, Griggs oversaw the Orlando Magic’s corporate partnerships, premium sales and services, season ticket services and operations, brand management, event presentation, and ticket sales departments.
+During his time in Orlando, Griggs oversaw the Magic's corporate partnerships, premium sales and services, season ticket services and operations, brand management, event presentation and ticket sales departments.
 Griggs also directed strategic sales and marketing efforts for the new Amway Center, which opened in October 2010.

 Prior to joining the Magic, Griggs served for eight years as the vice president of sales and service for the Minnesota Wild of the National Hockey League and its parent company, Minnesota Sports & Entertainment (MSE).
-At Minnesota, Griggs’ responsibilities included overseeing all Minnesota Wild and MSE ticket sales and service, corporate sales and service, suite sales and service, retail operations as well as group and event suite sales.
+In Minnesota, Griggs' responsibilities included overseeing all Minnesota Wild and MSE ticket sales and service, corporate sales and service, suite sales and service, retail operations as well as group and event suite sales.
 Under his leadership, the club entered its seventh NHL season having sold out every home game in franchise history, posting 284 consecutive sellouts.

 Prior to joining the Wild, Griggs served as the vice president of corporate sales and service for Sportsco International, LP and SkyDome.
 The Aurora, Ontario native also worked for both the NBA's Toronto Raptors (1994-99) and the NHL's Toronto Maple Leafs (1998-99) as the director of ticket sales and service, where he led the sales and relocation efforts from historic Maple Leaf Gardens into Air Canada Centre in Toronto.

 Griggs, and his wife, Janell, have a daughter, Madeline, and a son, Jack.